Steigner/RM1_Server/README.md

 * Scan face - scan aligned color image to depth and reconstructed 3D point cloud
 * Identification of center of nostril - own programmed seg. cnn for nostrils with post processing of centroid
 * Manual control of robot - simple UI for control robot joints
-* Show point cloud in broswer
+* Show point cloud in browser
-* Show digital twin in broswer
+* Show digital twin in browser
 * Get basic data about weather
 * Streaming color, depth, infra image
 * Streaming basic data from robot